Targeted Regularization for Causal Effect Estimation with Exponential Dispersion Family Outcomes: Experiments

-For \textit{binary treatment}, we evaluate the Mean Absolute Error (MAE) of the Average Treatment Effect (ATE) as $MAE=|\psi-\hat{\psi}|$, where $\psi$ is the true ATE and $\hat{\psi}$ is the estimated ATE.
+\paragraph{Metric} For \textit{binary treatment}, we evaluate the Mean Absolute Error (MAE) of the Average Treatment Effect (ATE) as $MAE=|\psi-\hat{\psi}|$, where $\psi$ is the true ATE and $\hat{\psi}$ is the estimated ATE.
 For \textit{continuous treatment}, we focus on the Average Mean Squared Error (AMSE) of the ADCF, i.e., $AMSE = \int_{\cA}[\hat{\psi}(a)-\psi(a)]^2 p(a) da$, where $p(a)$ is the marginal density of treatments.

-For the simulation dataset, we randomly sample 60\%/20\%/20\% units for training/validation/test.
+For the synthetic dataset, we randomly sample 60\%/20\%/20\% units for training/validation/test.
 For the semi-synthetic datasets, we randomly split each data into training (67\%), validation (23\%), and test (10\%).
 The validation dataset is used for hyperparameter selection and early-stopping.
-Besides, we perform 5 replications for each dataset to report the mean and standard deviation of the corresponding metric on test set.
+Besides, we perform 10 replications for each dataset to report the mean and standard deviation of the metric on test set.